Beginners Guide to Safari on Mac

 When you have multiple tabs opened, click on the “Show tab overview” icon that will look like a double square icon in the right of the menu bar.
 This will give you a thumbnail view of all the pages that you have opened.
 You can preview the pages and go to the desired page quickly.

 If you want to close the tab, click on x icon that is appearing on the right corner of the tab.
-However, if you want to close all tabs at once hold down the option/Alt key.
-Click on the x in order to close all the tabs open, except for the page that is on that tab.
+Check out separate article on how to manage tabs in Safari browser to learn pinning tabs, re-open accidentally closed tabs and manage auto-playing videos.

 6.5.
 Using Private Browsing